vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 235

 there is difference in the manner of pervasion.
 The earth, for instance, pervades what is earthly, as a material cause does its effects.
-Similarly the prakerti pervades its evolutes, according to the Sāukhya terminology, as qualities do their collocations, and the sentient tattvas, from puruşa to Siva, pervade those which have common characteristics with them, as a genus does the individual things.
+Similarly the prakerti pervades its evolutes, according to the Sāukhya terminology, as qualities do their collocations, and the sentient tattvas, from puruṣa to Siva, pervade those which have common characteristics with them, as a genus does the individual things.
 It is this fact which the words "the effect," "the collocation" and "the beings with common characteristics" are meant to indicate, as the following quotation shows:

 "Svasmin kāryetha dharmaughe